vektra/templar/README.md

 A number of headers take time durations, for instances, 30 seconds.
 These uses the simple "(number)(unit)" parser, so for 1 second, use `1s` and 5 minutes use `5m`.
 Units supported are: `ns`, `us`, `ms`, `s`, `m`, and `h`.

+## Control Headers

+Templar uses a number of headers to control how the requests are processed.

+### X-Templar-Cache

+Possible values:

+* **eager**: Return a value from the cache before checking upstream
+* **fallback**: Return a value from the cache only if the upstream has issues

+### X-Templar-CacheFor

+When caching, how long to cache the value for.
+If caching and this isn't set, the default is used.

+### X-Templar-Cached

+Set on responses that are served from the cache.

+### X-Templar-Category

+Possible values:

+* **stateless**: Process the request as stateless
+* **stateful**: Process the request as stateful

+### X-Templar-Timeout

+Specifies how long to wait for the response before giving up.

+### X-Templar-TimedOut

+Set to `true` on a response when the request timed out.

+### X-Templar-Upgrade

+Possible values:

+* **https**: When connecting to the upstream, switch to https

 # Future features

 * Automatic caching based on HTTP Expire headers